jethornton/flexgui/docs/source/plotter.rst

 Plotter
 =======

-To add a live GCODE plotter, add a QWidget or QFrame and name it `plot_widget`.
+To add a live G-code plotter, add a QWidget or QFrame and name it `plot_widget`.

 Controls
 --------

-If you're using a touch-screen, add pan, zoom, and rotate controls for the plotter:
+If you're using a touch-screen, add pan, zoom, and rotate controls for the
+plotter:

 .. csv-table:: Display Controls
    :width: 80%